programmingashram/Javascript-tutorial/README.md

 ## How many types of function in javascript ?

->   1. Local Function,
+>   1. Local Function
-    Local function is also known as simple function, we can write this simple function like that -
+    #### Local function is also known as simple function, we can write this simple function like that -

     **For Example :-**